iterative/dvc.org/content/docs/user-guide/experiment-management/running-experiments.md

 $ dvc exp run --recursive dir/
 ```

 It will run all the pipelines under `dir/`.

-You may also use `.` as a directory,
+You may also use `.` as target (e.g.
-so `dvc exp run -R .` to run all the pipelines recursively, starting from the
+`dvc exp run -R .`) to run all pipelines in the entire project
-current directory.
+(recursively starting from the current directory).

 ### Running stages interactively